FC Zorya Luhansk: Modern period

 During the already ongoing 1964 season and playing several rounds, on 10 April 1964 the Soviet Football Federation issued its decision about merger of two clubs "Trudovi Rezervy" and OR Factory team (SC Zorya) into FC Zorya Voroshilovhrad.
 In 1972 Zorya did not only win its only Soviet championship, but also represented, re-enforced with only three players from other clubs, the USSR at the Brazilian Independence Cup (Taça Independência) mid-year.
 However, only Volodymyr Onyshchenko represented the club at the Final of the European Football Championship few weeks earlier.
 In 1992 the club was acquired by a Moscow Science-Production Association "MALS" and participated in the competition of the Ukrainian Top League.

-In the season 2005–06 the team won first place in the Persha Liha, and had been promoted to the Vyscha Liha.
+In the season 2005–06 they won first place in the Persha Liha, and had been promoted to the Vyscha Liha.
 Zorya was one of the original twenty teams to debut for the first season of the Ukrainian Premier League.
 The team played for five seasons until the 1995–96 season in which they finished eighteenth and were sent down to the Persha Liha.
 Zorya relegated to Druha Liha in 1996–97 season but she returned to Persha Liha in 2003–04 season.
 The War in Donbas which started in 2014 made the team relocate to Zaporizhzhia, as Luhansk was seized by the Russian-backed Luhansk People's Republic forces.
 In 2016 the team had advanced sufficiently in the standings that they were involved in the European wide play-offs in the UEFA Europa League.
 In the 2016-17 Europa League season, Zorya Luhansk played group matches against Feyenoord, Fenerbahçe, and Manchester United.